wilbyang/MoonMail/README.md

 Version **0.5.x** is required to run several parts of the [MoonMail API](http://microapps.github.io/MoonMail/) such as the **api** and **events** sub-packages, for these, the root of the repository provides the required `s-project.json`, `s-resources-cf.json` and `s-templates.json`.
 Find more information about how to handle functions with serverless 0.5 [here](https://serverless.readme.io/v0.5.0/docs).

-The rest for the services require serverless **1.x** and they are self-contained, for details on how to manage them you should follow the instructions in their respective README.md
+The rest of the services require serverless **1.x** and are self-contained.
+For details on how to manage them, you should follow the instructions provided in their respective README.md

 ### Dependencies